captuspario/therapair/README.md

 ## Overview
 Therapair is a non-profit initiative by Unison Mental Health that helps people find the right therapist through personality, values, and lived experience alignment.

+## 🔒 HIPAA Compliance
+Therapair is fully committed to HIPAA compliance and protecting your protected health information (PHI).
+We implement comprehensive administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and availability of your sensitive health information.

+### Security Features
+- **End-to-End Encryption**: AES-256 encryption for data at rest and TLS 1.3 for data in transit
+- **Access Controls**: Multi-factor authentication and role-based access controls
+- **Audit Logging**: Comprehensive audit trails monitor all access to your information
+- **Data Minimization**: We only collect the information necessary for matching
+- **Business Associate Agreements**: All third-party vendors sign BAAs ensuring HIPAA compliance

+For detailed information, see our [HIPAA Compliance Guide](docs/strategy/HIPAA-COMPLIANCE-GUIDE.md) and [dedicated compliance page](products/landing-page/legal/hipaa-compliance.html).

 ## 🏗️ Project Structure

 ```